CSS from Zero to Production — Part 76

 When teams scale beyond 5-10 engineers, the lack of architectural boundaries creates exponential maintenance costs.
 The component that started as a simple button becomes entangled with business logic, API calls, and global state.
 Resisting this entropy requires discipline: weekly refactoring sessions, documented architectural decisions (ADRs), and code review standards that prioritize readability over cleverness.

-Pro tip: css hidden is one of the most searched topics by senior engineers.
+Pro tip: react native toast is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 Micro-frontends are not always the answer.
 For teams under 50 engineers, the overhead of independent deployments, shared component libraries, and module federation often outweighs the benefits.
 A well-structured monorepo with clear module boundaries achieves the same goal with dramatically less infrastructure.